-- Use a personal computer and its peripherals. - Download and install any software needed for the course. - Use email and other communication tools with attachments. - Access your GW email for university-related communications (see Office of the Registrar website). - Use word processing and other productivity software to submit assignments. - Use web conferencing tools to collaborate with other course participants. - Use your computer to upload documents, recordings, and images. - Seek technology help by contacting GW Information Technology (202-994-4948) or ithelp@gwu.edu.
+- Use a personal computer and its peripherals; download and install any software needed for the course (e.g., word processing and other productivity software to submit assignments.) - Use email and other communication tools with attachments. - Access your GW email for university-related communications (see Office of the Registrar website). - Use web conferencing tools to collaborate with other course participants. - Use your computer to upload documents, recordings, and images. - Seek technology help by contacting GW Information Technology (202-994-4948)